joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 case of low storage space in the application cache directory.
 You access the cache directory using the `File.cacheDirectory` static property.

-On iOS the cache directory corresponds to the application’s cache directory (\<Application Home\>/Library/Caches).
+On iOS the cache directory corresponds to the application's cache directory (\<Application Home\>/Library/Caches).
 On other operating systems, this directory is mapped to a comparable directory.
 For example, on Mac OS X it also maps to the Caches directory in the application library.
-On Android the cache directory maps to the application’s cache directory.
+On Android the cache directory maps to the application's cache directory.
 On Windows, the cache directory maps to the operating system temp directory.
-On both Android and Windows, this is the same directory that is accessed by a call to the File class’s `createTempDirectory()` and `createTempFile()` methods.
+On both Android and Windows, this is the same directory that is accessed by a call to the File class's `createTempDirectory()` and `createTempFile()` methods.

 </div>